Mylar to CAD Conversion

 What does it take to succeed in the accurate conversion of un-dimensioned aerospace Mylar drawings to 3D CAD?
 Our process includes the following steps:

 - Scanning Mylars with Large Format Technical Scanner

 - Check for Quality Control of Scanned Image

 - Convert to 3D

-- Final QC check ensures that the file meets stringent standards for CAD Perfect® Conversion.
+- The final QC check ensures that the file meets strict standards for CAD Perfect® Conversion.

 Cost of Converting Mylars

-Many organizations assume that the cost associated with conversion of Mylars must be quite high because of the accuracy requirements.
-Because we specialize in high accuracy Mylar conversions, we have processes and people in place to ensure quality control with affordable prices.
-By ensuring specified control, intelligent job management, defined processes, reliable performance, and integrity of data and records maintenance, we maintain tight cost controls, with the savings passed on to our customers.
+Many organizations assume that the cost associated with the conversion of Mylars must be quite high because of the accuracy requirements.
+Because we specialize in high accuracy Mylar conversions, we have processes and people in place to ensure quality control at affordable prices.
+By ensuring specified control, intelligent job management, defined processes, reliable performance, and integrity of data and records maintenance, we maintain tight cost controls, with the savings, passed on to our customers.